 Investors tend to choose coins that provide the maximum amount of gold for the price paid.
 Both Britannias and Sovereigns attract similar prices per gram when you come to sell them, despite the fact that Britannias are so much bigger.

-It’s also well worth noting that gold Sovereigns have a strong historic value which bring about hefty premiums.
+It’s also well worth noting that gold Sovereigns have a strong historic value which brings about hefty premiums.
 However, as the gold Britannia was created so much more recently in comparison, the premiums it attracts can be much lower which makes it more accessible to collectors.
 It depends whether you are looking for higher or lower stakes.

 Essentially, whether you choose to buy a gold Britannia or a gold Sovereign is down to your personal preference.
 As mentioned, both are free from CGT and they’re also free from VAT.
 This is a big part of why they’re so investable.